‘The Office’: Why Did Jim Halpert Break up With Katy Moore, Amy Adams’ Character?

 Before Jim and Pam were the perfect couple, Jim meets Katy in season 1, episode 6 of The Office called “Hot Girl.”
 She comes to the Dunder Mifflin Paper Company to sell purses.
 Michael Scott (Steve Carell) takes a liking to her immediately, trying to go out of his way to impress her.
 He lets her sell her purses in the conference room, and even offers to give her a ride home.
 That is, until she and Jim talk.
-He’s the one that gets her attention over all the other men in the office, and he drives her home.
+He’s the one that gets her attention over all the other men in the office, and he drives her home after they go for a drink.
 The pair start dating, but it doesn’t last long.

 In the next episode that we see Katy in, she takes Jim out for lunch in season 2, episode 4 called “The Fire,” proving their relationship is going somewhere.
 But in another episode, Jim mentions that he hasn’t spoken to her.
 However, fans get to see the two together one more time.